Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Bounding , , and

-\end{lemma} \begin{proof} The proof is inspired by the proof of Lemma 19 of \citetalias{cast20MT}, but needs to make a substantial modification for dealing with $\xi(w)$.
+\end{lemma} \begin{proof} The proof is inspired by the proof of Lemma 19 of \citetalias{cast20MT} with substantial modifications are made due to $\xi(w)$ here is different from it in their model.
 Let $\Upsilon(u) = \log H_\mu(e^{-\mu})$, then the goal is to show the following inequality:

 By the mean-value theorem, it is then sufficient to show that $\Upsilon'(u) \geq 1/(2K_0)$ for any $u \in [\log 1/w, \log z/w]$.
 Note that

 Thus, we have